πΎ Database System

 Vector Searchβ

-Both adapters support vector-based semantic search with some differences:
+Both adapters support vector-based semantic search with embedding dimension flexibility:

 - PostgreSQL: Uses pgvector extension for optimized vector operations

-- PGLite: Implements vector search in JavaScript with an efficient algorithm
+- PGLite: Implements vector search using cosine distance calculations

-The embedding dimension is configurable based on the model used:
+// The embedding dimension is automatically set based on the first embedding stored

 FAQβ